Ananya22becb94/SI-2024-CubeSat-AS/README.md

 We used python to generate a cos wave of desired frequency Code-[Generation of cos wave](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/Generation%20of%20cos%20wave)

+##  Lab-9 I2C temperature sensor interface
+We have simulated DHT22 to sense temperature and humidity and display every packet of data recieved by a serial monitor.
 ## Introduction to antenna modeling and simulation software 4NEC2:-

 Using 4NEC2, we did modelling of Antenna and observed the frequency sweep , radiation pattern,SWR etc.